tomcardoso/intro-to-scraping/README.md

 Though this course assumes a basic working knowledge of R, the resources should be straightforward enough that they can be followed by someone with a background in a different programming language, such as JavaScript, Ruby or Python.

 ### Part 1: Introduction
+  - About me
   - What is scraping?
-  - When is it useful? (extracting text, tables, images, bulk downloading files, etc.)
+  - When is it useful? (extracting text, tables, images, bulk downloading files, automating form entry)
-  - Types of scraping (manual entry, text pattern matching, using APIs, parsing the DOM)
+  - Types of scraping (manual entry, text pattern matching, using APIs, parsing the DOM, headless browsers)
   - What you will learn

 ### Part 2: The basics of markup